gskielian/Modular-Robotics/Vision/Raspi_Camera.md

 ### Setting up the Camera

-In this implementation, you should first [install the raspberry pi camera](http://thepihut.com/pages/how-to-install-the-raspberry-pi-camera), for which there are already many tutorials.
+In this implementation, you should first [install the raspberry pi camera](http://thepihut.com/pages/how-to-install-the-raspberry-pi-camera).

 ### Installing Software